Are you Credit Worthy to Buy a Home?

-Determining if you are credit worthy to get a mortgage is a must for home borrowers
+Determining if you are credit worthy to get a mortgage is a must for potential homeowners

 before you begin looking at homes to buy.
+You need to determine if you are credit worthy.
 Do not let anyone tell you differently!
 The real estate world has changed over the last few years and in order to borrow you must meet certain lending standards set by lenders.
+Given your credit score, job situation and past credit history, lenders will evaluate based upon credit algorithms whether or not they will lend money to you.
+In addition, it will also impact the percentage rate you are given on a loan.
+So pay attention here!

-First, check your credit report which you are allowed to do free once a year through the three major credit reporting agencies: Experian, Equifax and TransUnion.
+First, check your credit report which you are allowed to do free once a year ( each agency allows one free credit report a year) through the three major credit reporting agencies: Experian, Equifax and TransUnion.
 You must determine if you have incorrect information on your credit history and work on correcting it with the credit bureaus if it is inaccurate.
+Yes, and that takes time and commitment.

 Secondly, meet with a reputable mortgage lender who will evaluate you as a borrower.
 The mortgage lenders use a widely available tool called a FICO score which is the most used evaluation of a consumer’s credit.
 It is the universal model to determine whether you the consumer is credit worthy to a lender.
 The lenders establish a risk in lending to you based upon your FICO score.
 Honestly, your FICO score impacts your insurance rates, employment and a multitude of other things that you should be aware of.
 Keep good credit or work hard to improve it.
 If you want to obtain a mortgage at a good rate you need to have good credit now.